 - Minimum share capital – EUR 1 for a limited liability company and EUR 50,000 for a joint stock company.

 Looking for accountants in Italy?
 Our specialists can help you with a series of services and procedures for the good of the company, from an accounting point of view.
 Among them, we mention payroll services, audits, bookkeeping, preparation of annual financial statements, and human resources administration.
 Those interested can also benefit from complete financial reports and analyses to know the clear position of the company you own.
 Contact us for a free evaluation of your case.

 The company incorporation procedure in Italy

 The company incorporation procedure in Italy is not very difficult and is similar to those in other countries.
-Before you will open a company in Italy, you will have to deposit at least a quarter of the share capital in a bank account.
 An application for registering the company must be made at the Italian Trade Register and, after the application is processed, a registration certificate is issued for your new company.

 Another obligation for the foreign investor in company formation in Italy is to execute a public deed of incorporation at the notary office, buy the corporate and accounting books and pay a government grant tax.

 The investor must also submit an application to the Register of Enterprises in order to obtain a tax identification number and a VAT number.
 The company must also be registered with the Social Security Administration.
 In order to hire employees in Italy, an entrepreneur will need to observe the provisions of the Labor Law and announce the employment to the Labor Office.

 Our company formation agents in Italy can give you detailed information about the steps required to set up a company in Italy.
 We can provide you with complete assistance and advice if you want to start a business.